sneakysneak/docs/pages/utility-connectors/03-global-object-storage.md

 **Get All Entries** Method: returns all of the stored values in the connector.

-This Connector builds upon the features of the **Global Data Storage** Connector so it supports most of the Methods documented here:
+This Connector builds upon the features of the **Global Data Storage** Connector and therefore supports most of the Methods documented here:

 [Data Storage Usage](./data-storage-usage)

+> **_PLEASE NOTE:_** Using Utility Connectors counts toward your overall task usage.

 ## Related Topics